 - 1. City staff will provide written answers to written questions on an ongoing basis.
 Answers will be directly answered within 24-hours.
-Submit questions to Leif Christiansen at: lchristiansen@sunnyvale.ca.gov - 2.
-Original must be signed in blue ink.
-The regular submittal process has been modified to comply with local Shelter in Place guidelines. - a) First, submit the full application, including all required signatures, via email, to Leif Christiansen at Ichristiansen@sunnyvale.ca.gov - b) Then mail one hard-copy original, including wet signatures, to:
+Submit questions to Leif Christiansen at: Ichristiansen@sunnyvale.ca.gov - 2.
+Original must be signed in blue ink. - 3.
+Submit the full application, including all required signatures, via email, to lchristiansen@sunnyvale.ca.gov - 4.
+Submit one hard-copy original in the mail, including wet signatures, to the address below. - 5.
+Proposals must be received via email by the Housing Division by 4:30 p.m. on February 11, 2022.

-City of Sunnyvale Housing Division Attn: Leif Christiansen, Housing Programs Analyst P.O.
-Box 3707 Sunnyvale, CA 94088
+City of Sunnyvale Attn: Leif Christiansen 456 West Olive Avenue, Sunnyvale, CA 94088-3707